craigbooker/craigbooker.com/src/pages/apps/index.md

 image: /img/jumbotron.jpg
 heading: Great apps with a conscience
 description: >-
   craigbooker.com is the ultimate spot for coffee lovers and others who want to learn about what Craig Booker is up to.
-I am creating apps, our writing seriously and we’re glad to share our knowledge with anyone.
+I am creating apps and writing.
+I'm glad to share my knowledge and experience with anyone.
 intro:
   blurbs:
     - image: /img/pureTriviaAppPromo.png